 Here comes the quick fun and you’ll be amazed how easy this is.

-You can sprinkle some cheese over the top and if you like some ground pepper.
+You can sprinkle some cheese over the top and if you like, some more ground pepper.

 One note of caution, when you add water to create the paste, add a tiny bit at a time.
 Same when you add the hot pasta water to the pasta and paste – a little at the time.
 You easily add too much and then you end up with a disappointing watered down Cacio e Pepe.
 Adding just a little bit at a time goes a long way and guarantees a perfect end-result.